Robust solutions of uncertain mixed-integer linear programs using decomposition techniques: Probability of constraint violation

-where the optimal solution $\hat{\bfg z}^{(i)}$ corresponds to the closest point to the origin located on the limit-state equation in the standard and independent normal random space, $\beta_i$ is the minimum distance so-called {\em reliability index} in the structural reliability scientific community, and $\tilde{\bfg a}^{(i)^{\ast}}$ is the {\em point of maximum likelihood}, i.e. the actual values of the uncertain parameters located on the limit of the feasibility region where the probability is higher, and it represents the most likely values of the random parameters that produce infeasibility.
-Note that the reliability index $\beta_i$ is an non-negative value for probabilities of failure/infeasibility lower than $0.5$, which is the case for the robust application considered in this paper.
-The final probability of infeasibility (\ref{e500a}) is related to the reliability index by the relation
+where the optimal solution $\hat{\bfg z}^{(i)}$ corresponds to the closest point to the origin located on the limit of constraint violation in the standard and independent normal random space, $\hat\beta_i$ is the minimum distance so-called {\em reliability index} in the structural reliability scientific community, and $\hat{\bfg a}^{(i)}={\bfg a}^{(i)} + {\bfg L}^{(i)}\hat{\bfg z}^{(i)}$ is the {\em point of maximum likelihood}, i.e. the actual values of the uncertain parameters that make constraints to be active where the probability is higher, and it represents the most likely values of the random parameters that produce constraint violation.
+Note that the reliability index $\hat\beta_i$ is a non-negative value for probabilities of failure/infeasibility lower than $0.5$, which is the case for the robust application considered in this paper.
+The final probability of constraint violation is related to the reliability index by the relation:

 where $\Phi (\cdot )$ is the cumulative distribution function of the standard normal random variables.
 This method provides the exact probability if the limit-state equation is linear in the standard normal random space, i.e., if the resulting limit-state distribution is normally distributed, which is the case if uncertain parameters are normally distributed.